 Step 1: Configure LMS Reporting Options within ActivePresenter

-ActivePresenter comes with several LMS reporting-related options so that an LMS can track training courses when learners take part in them.
-The options are applied to interactive objects (including questions) and available in the Score & Reporting section (Properties pane > Interactivity tab).
+ActivePresenter comes with several LMS reporting-related options that make a training course trackable by LMSes.
+The options are applied to interaction objects (including questions) and available in the Score & Reporting section (Properties pane > Interactivity tab).

 1. Question Mode

 There are two question modes: graded and survey.
 A graded question has correct and incorrect answers to score learner response.
 As a result, you can track, for example, questions answered correct and scores.
 On the other hand, a survey question has no right or wrong answers, so it doesn’t use scores.
 No score tracking, but you can keep track of the learner response to each question.

 There are 9 default question types in ActivePresenter, 8 of which can be set either graded or survey.
 The exception is Rating Scale, which is always a survey question.
 So, first things first, decide the question mode to meet your training and tracking needs.

 Report ID is a unique identifier for each interaction, question, and question answer.
 An LMS uses it to identify different trackable elements within a course.
 ActivePresenter automatically generates report ID for every trackable element.
 However, you’d better change the report ID so that it makes sense to you.
 So, try creating report IDs that are distinctive, descriptive, and consistent.

 Report IDs can contain alphanumeric characters (A-Z, a-z, 0-9) and underscore (_) with the maximum length of 250 characters.
 For example, three questions within a quiz can have three report IDs such as quest_01, quest_02, and quest_03.